Lesson 36 of 55: Audit Logging and Compliance for MCP Tool Calls

 nJoy πŸ˜‰

-Choosing the Right Model: A Decision Framework for MCP Applications
+Lesson 31 of 55: Choosing the Right LLM for MCP Applications (Cost and Quality)

 Every team building MCP applications eventually faces the same question: which model should we use for this task?
 The wrong answer is “the most capable one” — that is how teams burn through their budget on GPT-4o for queries that GPT-4o mini could answer just as well.
 This lesson builds a systematic decision framework: a set of questions and criteria that map task characteristics to optimal model choices, plus the infrastructure to implement dynamic routing in production.